Magnetic Field Models

 Tsyganenko-Sitnov 2004 (TS04)

-tplot wrapper for the functional interface to Sheng Tian’s implementation of the Tsyganenko-Sitnov (2004) storm-time geomagnetic field model
+This is a tplot wrapper for the functional interface to Sheng Tian’s implementation of the Tsyganenko-Sitnov (2004) storm-time geomagnetic field model

 https://github.com/tsssss/geopack